maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

                 ZoneId.systemDefault()
         );

-        // Insert test data using SQL
-        String insertSql = "INSERT INTO vehicle_positions " +
-                "(vehicle_id, route_id, latitude, longitude, time_stamp, current_status) " +
+        // SQL parameters are provided in the order they appear in the query String insertSql = "INSERT INTO vehicle_positions " + "(vehicle_id, route_id, latitude, longitude, time_stamp, current_status) " +
                 "VALUES (?, ?, ?, ?, ?, ?)";